 Yes, FastExpert is a licensed brokerage in California.
 All agent matching services must be licensed to collect fees from realtors, which is how they make money.

-FastExpert claims it has 43,000 agents in its network and has served 400,000 home buyers and sellers since launching in 2014.
-However, almost no FastExpert reviews from past customers can be found online, which seems suspicious.
+FastExpert claims it has 45,000 agents in its network and has served 400,000 home buyers and sellers since launching in 2014.
+However, almost no FastExpert reviews from past customers can be found outside of its own website, which seems suspicious.
 You’d think at least a handful of 400,000 customers would have bothered to leave a review somewhere!